HariprasadManimozhi/emotion_recog/README.md

 # Emotion recognition on Television commercials

-Problem statement: To detect emotions of televison commercials from any source(here Youtube)  on a closed set of predefined audience and get their response to redesign the commercials.
+**Problem statement:** To detect emotions of televison commercials from any source(here Youtube)  on a closed set of predefined audience and get their response to redesign the commercials.

-Programming Languange : Python
+**Programming Languange:** Python

-Libraries : Emotion detection - Tensorflow | Frontend - Flask
+**Libraries:** Emotion detection - Tensorflow | Frontend - Flask

 Below are few screenshots of the local site: